KexinLiu1989/Abuse-Reporting-System/README.md

 Git is required for pulling down source.

  - Download and install Git.
 Git can be found at <a href="http://git-scm.com/" target="_blank">http://git-scm.com/</a>

+NPM is required for installing bower.

+ - Download and install NPM.
+NPM can be found at <a href="http://nodejs.org/" target="_blank">http://nodejs.org/</a>

 ### Build